 Multibeam echosounder ('MBES') mapping of the Heather drill cuttings pile has recorded the highest point of the pile at a depth of 125 m below LAT.
 This would indicate the pile height reaches approximately 17 m above seabed.
-The volume and footprint of pile has been calculated to be 57,240 m3 and 50,400 m2, respectively.
+The volume and footprint of pile has been calculated to be 57,240 m and 50,400 m, respectively.

-1 Volume of drill cuttings pile based upon Heather Pre-Decommissioning survey conducted in 2020.
+&lt;sup>1 Volume of drill cuttings pile based upon Heather Pre-Decommissioning survey conducted in 2020.